-FORM DESCRIPTION 1065 Form 1128 Application to Adopt, or Retain a Tax Year Х Form 3115 (c) Application for Change in Accounting Method Х Form 8283 (e) Noncash Charitable Contributions Х Form 8621 (a) Return by a Shareholder of a Passive Foreign Investment Co. or Qualified Electing Fund Х Form 8716 (d) Election to Have a Tax Year Other Than a Required Tax Year Х Form 8832 (c) Entity Classification Election Х
+FORM DESCRIPTION 1120 Form 1120S, Schedule B1 Information on Certain Shareholders of an S Corporation Х Form 1128 Application to Adopt, or Retain a Tax Year Х Form 2439 (a) Notice to Shareholder of Undistributed Long-Term Capital Gains Х Form 2553 (b) Election by a Small Business Corporation Х Form 3115 (c) Application for Change in Accounting Method Х Form 4466 (d) Corporation Application for Quick Refund of Overpayment of Estimated Tax X Form 8283 (e) Noncash Charitable Contributions Х Form 8621 (a) Return by a Shareholder of a Passive Foreign Investment Co. or Qualified Electing Fund X Form 8716 (d) Election to Have a Tax Year Other Than a Required Tax Year Х Form 8832 (c) Entity Classification Election Х Form 8838 (d) Consent to Extend the Time to Assess Tax Under Sec 367 - Gain Recognition Agreement ×

 - (a) If filed with the return, required as XML.
-If received from a third party, allowed as PDF. - (c) If filed with return, required as XML.
+If received from a third party, allowed as PDF. - (b) PDF must be named and described as Form 2553. - (c) If filed with return, required as XML.
 If previously filed, allowed as PDF. - (d) If filed without signature, required as XML.
 If filed with signature, allowed as PDF. - (e) Required as XML, unless filing 10 or more returns, or if 3rd party signature is required.